 This good practice includes recommendations published by the PSCI and is complemented by reporting from the World Economic Forum (WEF), the Organisation for Economic Co-operation & Development (OECD), and The Global Slavery Index.
 The 4 drivers are:

-Certain sectors and industries may have high modern slavery risks because of their characteristics, products and processes.
+Certain sectors and industries may have higher modern slavery risks because of their characteristics, products and processes.

-Certain products and services may have high modern slavery risks because of the way they are produced, provided or used.
+Certain products and services may have higher modern slavery risks because of the way they are produced, provided or used.

 Some entities may have particular modern slavery risks because of poor governance structures, or a track record of treating workers poorly or of human rights violations.